Macedonian League

 The false claim being made

-Was it in good taste to use the above photo to compare a modern political issue between Greece and the FYROM with the horrors of the Holocaust?
+Was it in good taste to use the above photo to compare a modern political issue between Greece and the then FYROM with the horrors of the Holocaust?

 No. Please refer to the right hand side of this section to see the authentic context of the photo in question.